History Files Nav bar

 European Kingdoms

-(Additional information taken from The Oxford History of England: Roman Britain, Peter Salway.)
+(Additional information from The Oxford History of England: Roman Britain, Peter Salway.)

 277

-Vandals and Burgundians who had crossed the Rhine to invade the Roman Empire are defeated by Emperor Probus and are resettled in Britannia.
+Vandali and Burgundians who had crossed the Rhine to invade the Roman empire are defeated by Emperor Probus and are resettled in Britain.

 410 - 411